Filtrations and Buildings

 \begin{thm} Let $H$ and $G$ be group schemes over a base scheme $S$, with $H$ of multiplicative type and quasi-isotrivial, $G$ smooth and affine.
 Then the functor

-is representable by a smooth and separated scheme over $S$.\end{thm} \begin{rem} When $H$ is of finite type, it is quasi-isotrivial by \cite[X 4.5]{SGA3.2}.
+is representable by a smooth and separated scheme over $S$.\nomenclature[Hom]{$\underline{\Hom}$}{Sheafified version of Hom.}\nomenclature[Group_S]{$S-\Group$}{Category of group schemes over $S$.}\nomenclature[Sch]{$\Sch$}{Category of schemes.}\nomenclature[Sch_S]{$\Sch /S$}{Category of schemes over $S$.}\nomenclature[Set]{$\Set$}{Category of sets.}\nomenclature[X_T]{$X_T$}{Pull-back or base change of some $X$ over $S$ through $T \rightarrow S$.}\nomenclature[Co]{$\mathsf{C} ^\circ $}{Category opposed to $\mathsf{C}$.}\end{thm} \begin{rem} When $H$ is of finite type, it is quasi-isotrivial by \cite[X 4.5]{SGA3.2}.
 The theorem is then due to Grothendieck, see \cite[XI 4.2]{SGA3.2}.
 The proof given there relies on the density theorem of \cite[IX 4.7]{SGA3.2}, definitely a special feature of finite type multiplicative groups.
-When $H$ is trivial, we may still reduce the proof of the above theorem to the finite type case, see remark~\ref{Rem:AltProof} below.
+When $H$ is trivial, we may still reduce the proof of the above theorem to the finite type case, as explained in remark~\ref{Rem:AltProof} below.
 For the general case, we have to find another road through SGA3, passing through \cite[X 5.6]{SGA3.2} which has no finite type assumption on $H$ but requires $H$ and $G$ to be of multiplicative type and quasi-isotrivial:\end{rem} \begin{prop} Let $H$ and $G$ be group schemes of multiplicative type over $S$, with $H$ quasi-isotrivial and $G$ of finite type.
-Then $\underline{\Hom}_{S-\mathrm{Gr}}(H,G)$ is representable by a quasi-isotrivial twisted constant group scheme $X$ over $S$. \end{prop} \begin{proof} This is \cite[X 5.6]{SGA3.2}, since $G$ is also quasi-isotrivial by \cite[X 4.5]{SGA3.2}.\end{proof} \begin{lem} Let $X$ be a quasi-isotrivial twisted constant scheme over $S$.
-Then $X\rightarrow S$ is separated étale and satisfies the valuative criterion of properness.
-If moreover $S$ is irreducible and geometrically unibranch with generic point $\eta$, then
+Then $\underline{\Hom}_{S-\Group}(H,G)$ is representable by a quasi-isotrivial twisted constant group scheme $X$ over $S$. \end{prop} \begin{proof} This is \cite[X 5.6]{SGA3.2}, since $G$ is also quasi-isotrivial by \cite[X 4.5]{SGA3.2}.\end{proof} \begin{lem} Let $X$ be a quasi-isotrivial twisted constant scheme over $S$.
+Then $X$ is separated and étale over $S$, satisfies the valuative criterion of properness, and: \begin{enumerate} \item If $S$ is irreducible and geometrically unibranch with generic point $\eta$, then